 For more information about the facilities we use for destructive analyses see Laboratory Services.

-The decommissioning of nuclear installations, complete with their respective Nuclear waste managment streams is a costly process.
+The decommissioning of nuclear installations, complete with their respective Nuclear waste management streams is a costly process.
 The transportation of the nuclear waste also has a price tag.
 During the design of a nuclear installation, these facets have to be planned, including costs for decommissioning and waste management.

 Are you looking for a partner who can provide independent advice?
 We advise customers from industry and government, both at home and abroad.
 We are familiar with national and international standards and legislations.
 This enables us to correctly asses costs and impact.